d365collaborative/d365fo.tools/docs/Get-D365LcsDatabaseOperationStatus.md

 schema: 2.0.0
 ---

-# Get-D365LcsDatabaseRefreshStatus
+# Get-D365LcsDatabaseOperationStatus

 ## SYNOPSIS
-Get the status of a database refresh from LCS
+Get the status of a database operation from LCS

 ## SYNTAX

 ```
-Get-D365LcsDatabaseRefreshStatus [[-ProjectId] <Int32>] [[-BearerToken] <String>]
+Get-D365LcsDatabaseOperationStatus [[-ProjectId] <Int32>] [[-BearerToken] <String>]
  [-OperationActivityId] <String> [-EnvironmentId] <String> [[-LcsApiUri] <String>] [-WaitForCompletion]
  [[-SleepInSeconds] <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the current status of a database refresh against an environment from a LCS project
+Get the current status of a database operation against an environment from a LCS project

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-D365LcsDatabaseRefreshStatus -ProjectId 123456789 -OperationActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
+Get-D365LcsDatabaseOperationStatus -ProjectId 123456789 -OperationActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e" -BearerToken "JldjfafLJdfjlfsalfd..." -LcsApiUri "https://lcsapi.lcs.dynamics.com"
 ```

-This will check the database refresh status of a specific OperationActivityId against an environment.
+This will check the database operation status of a specific OperationActivityId against an environment.
 The LCS project is identified by the ProjectId 123456789, which can be obtained in the LCS portal.
-The OperationActivityId is identified by the OperationActivityId 123456789, which is obtained from the Invoke-D365LcsDatabaseRefresh execution.
+The OperationActivityId is identified by the OperationActivityId 123456789, which is obtained from executing either the Invoke-D365LcsDatabaseExport or Invoke-D365LcsDatabaseRefresh cmdlets.
 The environment is identified by the EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.
 The request will authenticate with the BearerToken "JldjfafLJdfjlfsalfd...".
 The http request will be going to the LcsApiUri "https://lcsapi.lcs.dynamics.com" (NON-EUROPE).

 ### EXAMPLE 2
 ```
-Get-D365LcsDatabaseRefreshStatus -OperationActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e"
+Get-D365LcsDatabaseOperationStatus -OperationActivityId 123456789 -EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e"
 ```

-This will check the database refresh status of a specific OperationActivityId against an environment.
+This will check the database operation status of a specific OperationActivityId against an environment.
-The OperationActivityId is identified by the OperationActivityId 123456789, which is obtained from the Invoke-D365LcsDatabaseRefresh execution.
+The OperationActivityId is identified by the OperationActivityId 123456789, which is obtained from executing either the Invoke-D365LcsDatabaseExport or Invoke-D365LcsDatabaseRefresh cmdlets.
 The environment is identified by the EnvironmentId "13cc7700-c13b-4ea3-81cd-2d26fa72ec5e", which can be obtained in the LCS portal.

 All default values will come from the configuration available from Get-D365LcsApiConfig.